Mystic India: Critical reception

 According to movie review website Rotten Tomatoes, Mystic India received an overall critic approval rating of 86%.
 Top critic Roger Moore of the Orlando Sentinel said that the film "utterly fills the screen with wondrous images of a place that few will ever have the chance to explore".
 Top critic Philip Wuntch of the Dallas Morning News said "the film celebrates India’s diversity and makes a strong and moving plea for unity among the peoples of the world".

 Awards

 Mystic India received the Audience’s Choice Award at the 10th International Large Format Film Festival at La Geode in Paris, France.
-The festival lasted from January 12 to the 31st in 2005.
+The festival lasted from 12 to 31 January in 2005.
 Mystic India was one of nine large format films selected to be screened at the festival.
-Mystic India was also accredited with the honor of “Most Popular Film” at the San Jose IMAX Film Festival.
+Mystic India was also accredited with the honor of "Most Popular Film" at the San Jose IMAX Film Festival.